Modelling of planar germanium hole qubits in electric and magnetic fields: Results

-The opposite dependence of the g-factor on electric field for in-plane and out-of-plane magnetic fields suggests that an optimal field angle exists where the g-factor is first-order insensitive to changes in the electric field.
-We expect the optimal magnetic field angle close to $\theta=\arctan(g_\parallel/g_\perp)/3$ (see appendix).
-We therefore investigate the angle dependence, shown in Fig.~\ref{fig:Fig5}A. The g-factor as a function of electric field becomes very flat for angles $\theta = \rm 0.15^{\circ} - 0.20^{\circ}$.
-For certain magnetic field angles the Zeeman splitting becomes insensitive to electric field fluctuation over a wide range of electric fields values and thus enhancing spin coherence times.
-Fig.~\ref{fig:Fig5}B shows the estimated dephasing time as a function of electric field at various magnetic field angles that form sweet spots.
-From the plot we find an optimal magnetic field angle of $\theta=\rm 0.2^{\circ}$ if we operate the hole spin qubit at electric field around $F_z=\rm 1\sim \unit[1.5]{MV/m}$.
+The opposite dependence of the g-factor on electric field for in-plane and out-of-plane magnetic fields, shown in Figs.~\ref{fig:Fig3}A and \ref{fig:Fig4}A, suggests that an optimal field angle exists where the g-factor is first-order insensitive to changes in the out-of-plane electric field.
+In earlier works, an optimal angle for silicon nanowires was predicted close to $\theta=\arctan(g_\parallel/g_\perp)$~\cite{michalLongitudinalTransverseElectric2021}.
+Here, we expect the optimal magnetic field angle close to $\theta=\arctan(g_\parallel/g_\perp)/3$ (see Methods).
+We therefore investigate the angle dependence, shown in Fig.~\ref{fig:Fig5}A. The g-factor as a function of electric field becomes very flat for angles $\theta = \rm 0.2^{\circ} - 0.25^{\circ}$.
+For certain magnetic field angles, the Zeeman splitting becomes insensitive to electric field fluctuations over a wide range of electric field values, which leads to enhancement of the spin coherence times.
+Fig.~\ref{fig:Fig5}B shows the estimated dephasing $T_{2,\perp}^\star$ time as a function of electric field, considering fluctuations in $F_z$ at various magnetic field angles.
+From the plot, we find sweet spots at an optimal magnetic field angle of $\theta=\rm 0.22^{\circ}$ if we operate the hole spin qubit at electric fields around $F_z=\unit[1]{MV/m}$.
 The optimal field angle is decreased if we operate the qubit at lower electric field.
-We note that current vector magnets already satisfy the required precision.
-While we did not directly investigate the Rabi frequency directly at the sweet spot, off-diagonal g-factor components are maximized at this angle indicating fast qubit operations combined with long coherence times.
-Additionally, the ability to shift the sweet spot for different electric field allows to compensate local variation opening the possibility to a scalable architecture.
+We note, that current vector magnets already satisfy the required subdegree precision.
+In a large-scale germanium quantum processor, each qubit may be brought to its own sweet spot by tuning the electric field to compensate local variations.